jorge-vm/west-world-1/README.md

 # West World (First exercise)

 ## Textbook Author Endorsed
-Special thanks to Mat Buckland, author of the book Programming game AI by example which originally proposes this excercise in C++.
+Special thanks to Mat Buckland, author of the book Programming game AI by example which originally presents this exercise in C++.

 ## Purpose
 Use this CSharp console application project to jumpstart your Unity game development.